 However, there is one gaping hole in AliExpress: the merchant approval process.
 I can’t say what sort of process there is, as only merchants from mainland China are allowed to sell on the site, but there have been a lot of reports of scams on the site.
 So many, in fact, that the AliExpress Security Center has a section of fraud case studies and tips on how to avoid fraud when buying from their site.

-2. Use Alipay’s Escrow service.
+2. Use AliPay’s Escrow Service

 Escrow protects you in a number of ways.
-First, your credit card details aren’t given to the seller, so you don’t have to worry about them stealing your identity or going on a shopping spree with your card.
+First, your credit card details aren’t given to the seller, so you don’t have to worry about them stealing your identity, or going on a shopping spree with your card.
 Second, the payment isn’t released to the seller until you’ve confirmed that you’ve received your purchase.
 So if you get scammed, you can just get an easy refund from AliExpress, and not have to go through the long, painful, and probably hopeless refund process with the seller.

 If a seller has a bad reputation for defrauding buyers, there will likely be evidence in their feedback and reviews.
 Be wary of sellers with any mentions of not delivering or sending sub-par goods.
 In the time I’ve spent on AliExpress, I’ve seen mostly positive reviews, and I’ve never had a problem getting what I’ve ordered.
 But it’s still important to be on the lookout.

 Because the escrow system allows you to withhold payment until you’ve received your order, you can confirm that you got what you paid for.
 Make sure everything is included, that it looks like what you ordered, and that, if you bought a brand-name item, it doesn’t look like a fake.
 Once you’ve marked an item as received, you have 15 days in which you can still open a dispute about the goods.